 |Requires good contact with test surface|

-Pulsed Eddy Current
+Pulsed Eddy Current to Detect CUI

 PEC averages wall thickness over a relatively large foot print.
 As a result, PEC is suitable for general wall loss, but isolated pitting defects cannot be detected, making it a screening tool only.